Pontins: Sale of company

 Over the next ten years, the company closed or sold off multiple sites.
 In a three-year programme in the mid-1990s, the remaining camps were modernised.
-By 2000, the company was operating only eight camps, and was sold back to Hemmings.
+By the year 2000, the company was operating only eight camps, and was sold back to Hemmings.

+Early 21st Century

 In 2008, the company was sold to Ocean Parcs for £46 million.
 Wall Park holiday centre was not included in the sale.

 In January 2009, Pontins announced the closure of its Hemsby holiday centre.
 Pontins Blackpool in Squires Gate closed in October 2009 and was subsequently demolished after being acquired by property developer Persimmon, leaving only five parks still operating under the Pontins brand.

 Pontins headquarters were relocated to the Southport Holiday Park, Ainsdale in Southport.
 From the original Hemmings buy-out until then, the headquarters were at Sagar House in the village of Eccleston, Lancashire.